- D+1 212 506 3715

 Kelly also has a wide range of trial and appellate experience, including defense of a CDO manager with more than $20 billion in assets under management in an SEC investigation and related litigation, defense of a military combat contractor in a Congressional investigation and related civil proceedings, defense of a national university in proceedings before the Permanent Subcommittee on Investigations, defense of a military supplier in a Department of Justice Criminal Antitrust bid-rigging investigation, a multi-million dollar fraud and breach of contract trial against a large New York bank, a fraud case arising out of a $16 million Ponzi scheme, and a breach of contract action on behalf of an international client over the sale of combat supplies to foreign militaries.

-Lise Damelet is an Of Counsel lawyer in the Antitrust & Competition Group of Orrick’s Paris Office.
+Lise Damelet, Of Counsel, is a Competition lawyer based in Orrick's Paris office.
 Lise focuses her practice on both domestic and cross-border mergers and acquisitions, State aid cases and antitrust litigation, representing major French and foreign companies before competition authorities and courts.

 Lise possesses a deep knowledge of domestic and multi-jurisdictional merger control notifications, advising industrial French and international corporations.
 Her State aid expertise covers high profile cases, notably in the context of corporate restructurings.
 Lise has also developed significant litigation expertise in complex cartel cases, including negotiated proceedings settlement, in particular with the European Commission; in this field, she has assisted a major foreign company in the first cartel settlement procedure before the European Commission.
 She has also defended industrial and technology companies in cases relating to individual and collective abuses of dominant position, before the French Competition Authority and national courts.